cfengine/documentation/reference/promise-types/access.markdown

 Access promises are conditional promises made by resources living on the server.

 The promiser is the name of the resource affected and is interpreted to be a path, unless a different `resource_type` is specified.
-Access is then granted to hosts listed in `admit_ips`, `admit_keys` and `admit_hostnames`, or denied using the counterparts `deny_ips`, `deny_keys` and `deny_hostnames`.
+Access must then be granted to hosts listed in `admit_ips`, `admit_keys` and `admit_hostnames`, or denied using the counterparts `deny_ips`, `deny_keys` and `deny_hostnames`.

-You layer the access policy by denying all access and then allowing it only to selected clients, then denying to an even more restricted set.
+By default access is denied.
+As a policy writer you must specifically grant access.

 ```cf3
 bundle server my_access_rules()